parhamhmtt/ParTab/README.md

 * cloud uploads
 * USB cables

-LocalShare avoids all of that.
+ParTab avoids all of that.

 Run one Python file, open the QR code, and start transferring instantly.